Anne Heche: 2010–2022: Later acting career

 Heche's cameo appearance as the CEO of an important company in the well-received comedy The Other Guys (2010), starring Will Ferrell and Mark Wahlberg, was followed by a much larger role in the independent comedy Cedar Rapids (2011), where she portrayed a seductive insurance agent with whom a naive and idealistic man (played by Ed Helms) becomes smitten.
 The Sundance-premiered production garnered critical praise and was an arthouse success.
 David Rooney of The Hollywood Reporter remarked in his review for the film, "while Heche shines brightest in more brittle mode, as in HBO's Hung, she strikes a sweet balance between Joan's mischievous and maternal sides".

 In the drama Rampart (2011), Heche starred with Woody Harrelson and Cynthia Nixon, as one of the two former wives of a corrupt police officer (Harrelson), who also happen to be sisters.
 The film had a selected theatrical run following its premiere at the 36th Toronto International Film Festival, and garnered an overall positive response; The San Francisco Chronicle, remarked that Heche and her other female co-stars, "allow Harrelson to shine – he has always had a way of preening for women – and he brings out the best in them".
-Heche then had the leading role in the comedy That's What She Said (2012), which premiered at the Sundance Film Festival, followed by the role of a former pro golfer's (Colin Firth) in Arthur Newman (also 2012).
+She also starred in Lifetime film Girl Fight (2011), alongside Jodelle Ferland and James Tupper.
+Heche then had the leading role in the comedy That's What She Said (2012), which premiered at the Sundance Film Festival, followed by the role of the girlfriend of a former pro golfer (Colin Firth) in Arthur Newman (also 2012).

 Heche starred with James Tupper, Jennifer Stone, and Rebekah Brandes in the supernatural horror film Nothing Left to Fear (2013), about a family's life in a new town being interrupted by an unstable man of the cloth.
 The film received a release for video-on-demand and selected theaters.
 It was panned by critics, and the Los Angeles Times remarked that both Heche and Tupper "should write apology notes to their fans".
 Also in 2013, Heche headlined the short-lived NBC sitcom Save Me, in which she starred as a Midwestern housewife who believes that she is channeling God.
 She played the waitress friend of a recovering gambling addict (Jason Statham) in the action thriller Wild Card (2014).
 Distributed for a VOD and limited release in certain parts of North America only, the film only grossed US$6.7 million internationally on a $30 million budget.
 Heche also had a recurring guest-role on The Michael J. Fox Show before its cancellation.
 In 2013, she signed a first look deal with Universal Television.